-- 15. We acknowledge the right of every person "alone or in community with others and in public or in private" to live in accordance with the principles of religious freedom.
-Religious freedom affirms the right of all persons to pursue the truth and to witness to that truth according to their conscience.
+15. We acknowledge the right of every person "alone or in community with others and in public or in private^{"10} to live in accordance with the principles of religious freedom.11 Religious freedom affirms the right of all persons to pursue the truth and to witness to that truth according to their conscience.
 It includes the freedom to acknowledge Jesus Christ as Lord and Savior and the freedom of Christians to witness to their faith in him by word and deed.

-Religious freedom involves the right to freely adopt or change one's religion and to "manifest it in teaching, practice, worship and observance" without any coercion which would impair such freedom.
-We reject all violations of religious freedom and all forms of religious intolerance as well as every attempt to impose belief and practices on others or to manipulate or coerce others in the name of religion. - 16.
-Freedom of religion touches on "one of the fundamental elements of the conception of life of the person".
+Religious freedom involves the right to freely adopt or change one's religion and to "manifest it in teaching, practice, worship and observance"12 without any coercion which would impair such freedom.

+We reject all violations of religious freedom and all forms of religious intolerance as well as every attempt to impose belief and practices on others or to manipulate or coerce others in the name of religion.

+16. Freedom of religion touches on "one of the fundamental elements of the conception of life of the person."
 The promotion of religious freedom contributes also to the harmonious relations between religious communities and is therefore an essential contribution to social harmony and peace.
-For these reasons, international instruments and the constitutional nations recognize the right to religious freedom. proselytism can violate or manipulate the right of the individual and can exacerbate tense and delegate situations between the communities and thus destabilize societies. - 17.
-The responsibility of fostering religious freedom and the harmonious relations between religious communities is a primary concern of the churches.
-Where principles of religious freedom are not being respected and lived in church relations, we need, through dialogue in mutual respect, to encourage deeper consideration and appreciation of these principles and of their practical applications for the churches.
+For these reasons, international instruments and the constitutions and laws of almost all nations recognize the right to religious freedom.13 Proselytism can violate or manipulate the right of the individual and can exacerbate tense and delicate relations between communities and thus destabilize societies.

+17. The responsibility of fostering religious freedom and the harmonious relations between religious communities is a primary concern of the churches.
+Where principles of religious freedom are not being respected and lived in church relations, ave need, through dialogue in mutual respect, to entourage deeper consideration and appreciation of these principles and of their practical applications for the churches.

-IV.
-NATURE AND CHARACTERISTICS OF PROSELYTISM
+IV NATURE AND CHARACTERISTICS OF PROSELYTISM